zenyard/zenyard-ghidra-public/README.md

 3. Choose your preferences (auto-apply results, allow preprocessing)
 4. The plugin will upload the binary and begin analysis in the background

-### Manual Analysis

-You can also trigger analysis manually:
-- Right-click on a function in the listing → "Analyze with DecompAI"
-- Use the toolbar button "Analyze Function with DecompAI"
-- Use the menu: `DecompAI → Analyze Current Function`

 ### Copilot

 Open the Copilot window:
-- Menu: `Window → DecompAI Copilot`
+- Menu: `Window → Copilot`
-- Or use the toolbar button
+- Or use the keyboard shortcut

 The Copilot window allows you to ask questions about the current function, selection, or binary.